Plan availability | All plan types with varying limitations |

 Airtable fields - Airtable fields are the main location where data is stored in Airtable.
 Depending on the field type your automation action is referring to, there will be different requirements for the type of dynamic value that will be accepted.
 For example, if you are looking to update a number field, then you want to ensure that the dynamic token you add will not potentially be a string of text, since that type of data will not be accepted in a number field.

-To add a dynamic token in an Airtable automation:
+To add a dynamic token to an Airtable automation:

 You may not see this button if the sidebar is closed.
 Click the